Chapter 2 Download Chapter

 No. Few large studies exist on POPs and cancer, but smaller studies of POPs are reassuring.
 Larger studies of implants have not shown any increased risk of cancer.
 Implants contain hormones similar to those used in POPs, and, during the first few years of implant use, at about twice the dosage.

 Yes.
-As soon as possible, but no more than 5 days after unprotected sex, a woman can take POPs as ECPs (see Emergency Contraceptive Pills, Pill Formulations and Dosing).
+As soon as possible, but no more than 5 days after unprotected sex, a woman can take POPs as ECPs (see Pill Formulations and Dosing for Emergency Contraception, in Chapter 3).
 Depending on the type of POP, she will have to take 40 to 50 pills.
 This is many pills, but it is safe because there is very little hormone in each pill.

 No. On the contrary, POPs reduce the risk of ectopic pregnancy.
 Ectopic pregnancies are rare among POP users.
 The rate of ectopic pregnancy among women using POPs is 48 per 10,000 women per year.
 The rate of ectopic pregnancy among women in the United States using no contraceptive method is 65 per 10,000 women per year.

 On the uncommon occasions that POPs fail and pregnancy occurs, 5 to 10 of every 100 of these pregnancies are ectopic.
 Thus, the great majority of pregnancies after POPs fail are not ectopic.
 Still, ectopic pregnancy can be life-threatening, so a provider should be aware that ectopic pregnancy is possible if POPs fail.